Camp COVID-19 Warning, Waiver and Release

-Language Kids World staff will check the temperature of all campers upon arrival.
-All staff members’ temperature will also be monitored upon arrival.
+- Language Kids World staff will check the temperature of all campers upon arrival.
+All staff members’ temperatures will also be monitored upon arrival.

-We suggest not having anyone age 65 or older picking or dropping your child off, unless they are staying in their vehicle and dropping off or picking the child up via the carpool.
+- We suggest not having anyone age 65 or older picking or dropping your child up unless they are staying in their vehicle and dropping off or picking the child up via the carpool.

-Hand sanitizer will be available for campers and staff, and teachers and staff members will take campers in regular trips to wash their hands.
+- Hand sanitizer will be available for campers and staff, and teachers and staff members will take campers on regular trips to wash their hands.

-Campers will stay with their group the entire time.
-The maximum teacher to camper ratio is 1:8.
+- Campers will stay with their group the entire time.

 By participating in Language Kids World’s programs and interacting with Language Kids World teachers and staff, the parent or authorized caregiver registering a child in camp, on behalf of himself or herself and all members of his or her household:

-4. Holds harmless Language Kids World, its employees, agents and representatives of and from all claims.
+- Holds harmless Language Kids Houston, its employees, agents, and representatives of and from all claims.